christian-elsee/plex/README.md

 ## Requirements

-A list of development environment dependencies.
+A list of notable tools, and their respective versions, at the time of development time.

 - [GNU coreutils](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands), 9.5
 ```sh